Dipesh-Arwat/SERAC-Education-TASK/README.md

 - **Logout Functionality**
   - Securely logs out the user by clearing the authentication token.
   - Redirects the user to the login page.
+- **Responsive Design**
+  - Fully responsive layout with animated CSS effects for a modern look.

 ## Tech Stack